opengeospatial/test-standard/abstract.md

+# Abstract

-This standard can bse used for xyz
+This standard can be used for xyz